MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD08_DEMO.md

 #### Examine the Network Traffic for a Web Application

 1. On the Windows 8 **Start** screen, click the **Desktop** tile.
-2. On the Windows taskbar, click **Internet Explorer**.
+2. On the Windows taskbar, click **Microsoft Edge**.
-3. In Internet Explorer, browse to the website **http://www.beautyoftheweb.com/**.
+3. In Microsoft Edge, browse to the website **http://www.beautyoftheweb.com/**.
 4. Press F12 to display F12 Developer Tools window.
 5. In the F12 Developer Tools window, click **Network**.
 6. On the F12 Developer Tools toolbar, click **Start capturing**.
-7. In Internet Explorer, click the **touchgallery** icon in the navigation bar.
+7. In Microsoft Edge, click the **touchgallery** icon in the navigation bar.
 8. Return to the F12 Developer Tools window.

 ![alt text](./Images/20480B_8_Network-Capture.png "The network traffic captured for a web page")